mamorobel/MachineLearning/README.md

 # MachineLearning
-This is a reo for my machine learning related works.
+This is a repo for my machine learning related works.